 Gerald “Jerry” Lawson is the reason why modern home consoles exist.
 He is also the reason why many of us get to enjoy gaming in this day and age.
 It comes as no surprise when Google Doodle gave the person a deserving tribute this year on his 82nd birthday.
 The game creator allows anyone to make whole levels of a platforming game, and modify some existing template.
 This Google doodle is befitting for a person that wants to see how game dev works, but in a simpler and more approachable fashion.

 Play The Game Creator

 6. Coding for Carrots

-Introduced to celebrate 50 years of kids coding, Google’s coding for carrots game requires players to collect carrots on the way using code blocks.
+Introduced to celebrate 50 years of kids’ coding, Google’s Coding for Carrots game requires players to collect carrots on the way using code blocks.
 The idea is to guide the rabbit to collect all the available carrots.
 All you have to do is specify the right path.
 As the game advances, you’ll get nuanced controls to efficiently move the character.
-Kids across the globe have loved this game and chances are, your child is (or you are) likely to get hooked to this game.
+Kids across the globe have loved this game and chances are, your child is (or you are) likely to get hooked on this game.

 Play Coding for Carrots

 In Garden Gnomes, you’re given the control of a catapult.
 You can press the space bar or click to start and launch clay gnomes as far as possible in the garden.
 The farther your gnome reaches, the more flowers you plant in the garden.
 You also get additional points for traveling more distance.